AlexeyChigarkov/TravelCompanion/README.md

 <h3>Intro</h3>

-First of all I wish to say that this program doesn’t fully meet all the requirements in the task.
+First of all I want to say that this program doesn’t fully meet all the requirements in the task.
  It’s because of two reasons:
 -	Due to lack of time to work with Visiual Studio at home I wrote this program mostly at https://dotnetfiddle.net/ROcqfN  during free time at work.
 And there’s no possibilities to create UI except console and to create IO streams or SQL connections and databases